Radiation-Associated Cardiovascular & Vascular Disease

 When to Start Screening

-Standard screening typically includes echocardiogram, stress testing, and may include coronary CT angiography or coronary artery calcium (CAC) scoring.
-Talk to your doctor — ideally a cardio-oncologist — about a plan based on your specific treatment history, field, and dose.
+Standard screening often includes echocardiogram and stress testing, and may include coronary CT angiography, coronary artery calcium (CAC) scoring, and carotid duplex ultrasound when the neck, mantle field, or carotids were in or near the radiation field.
+Talk to your doctor: ideally a cardio-oncologist: about a plan based on your specific treatment history, field, and dose.

 Bring these to your next appointment.
 Print the page if it helps.

-Was my heart in the radiation field?
-What dose did it receive?
+Were my heart, carotids, or major blood vessels in the radiation field?
+What dose did they receive?

 Did my chemotherapy include cardiotoxic drugs (anthracyclines, trastuzumab)?

-Should I get a baseline echocardiogram and stress test?
+Should I get a baseline echocardiogram, stress test, coronary CT/CAC scan, or carotid ultrasound?

 What is my coronary artery calcium score, and what does it mean?

-How often should I be screened for cardiovascular disease?
+How often should I be screened for cardiovascular and carotid/vascular disease?

 Should I be on a statin or other preventive medication?